CXwudi/My-Next-Gen-Dream-PC-Builde-Guide/README.md

 14. Do cable post-management
     - connect all cables on the PSU
 15. Install GPU and connect its wires
+    - when connecting the PCIe cables, don't use th pigtails.
+Instead, use all 3 PCIe cables and leave these pigtails alone
 16. Install GPU supporter

 ## Phase - after build